Your Ad Here

 by Chris Guenzler

-After a fantastic 2006 NRHS Convention Trip on the Cuyahoga Valley Railroad some of us boarded the buses for Minerva.
-We left Canton driving east on US 30, the Lincoln Highway to Minerva.
-The busses pulled into the parking lot and we all unloaded.
-The Steam Railroad Museum was formed in 1985 with a goal of preserving this nation’s railroad history.
+We left Canton driving east on US 30, the Lincoln Highway, to Minerva.
+The buses pulled into the parking lot and we all disembarked.
+The Steam Railroad Museum was formed in 1985 with a goal of preserving this nation's railroad history.
 In the last 12 years, this museum has acquired several pieces of railroad equipment with its members actively engaged in the various stages of their restoration.
-Almost everyone headed inside the museum but I stayed outside to start taking pictures of their equipment.
+Almost everyone headed inside the museum, but I stayed outside to start taking pictures of their equipment.

 The excursion train that we will be using.